shrikadam/sam2_realtime/README.md

 - **Real-Time Tracking**: Modified SAM2 to track a fixed number of objects in real time.
 - **Motion-Aware Memory**: SAMURAI leverages temporal motion cues for robust object tracking without retraining or fine-tuning.
-- **YOLO Integration**: Utilizes YOLO for object detection and mask generation as input to SAM2.

 The core implementation resides in `sam2_object_tracker.py`, where the number of objects to track must be specified during instantiation.